m-gh74/airline-passenger-satisfaction-ml/README.md

 ## 📦 Dataset
 - Source: Kaggle —(https://www.kaggle.com/datasets/teejmahal20/airline-passenger-satisfaction)
 - Columns typically include: passenger demographics, loyalty, travel type, class, service ratings (wifi, seat comfort, entertainment, booking, cleanliness, ...), departure/arrival delays, and the label **`satisfaction`**.
-- **Please review and state the dataset's license/terms of use here.**

-> **Do not commit the full dataset.** Use the auto-download cell below and keep only a tiny sample in `data/sample/`.

 ---

 ## ▶️ Open in Colab
-After you push this repo, replace the placeholders below with your own GitHub user/repo:

 https://colab.research.google.com/drive/1X56ZzDbTdNiZpzRFMnyC04ZzNTyVPDHj